mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 Dimension Line Properties
 -------------------------

-The dimension line color is defined by the DIMVAR :attr:`dimclrd` as :ref:`ACI`, :attr:`dimclrd` also defines the color of the arrows.
-The linetype is defined by :attr:`dimltype` but requires DXF R2007 for full support by CAD Applications and the line weight is defined by :attr:`dimlwd` (DXF R2000), see also the :attr:`~ezdxf.entities.DXFGraphic.dxf.lineweight` reference for valid values.
+The *dimension line color* is defined by the DIMVAR :attr:`dimclrd` as :ref:`ACI`, :attr:`dimclrd` and also defines the color of the arrows.
+The *linetype* is defined by :attr:`dimltype` and requires DXF R2007.
+The *lineweight* is defined by :attr:`dimlwd` and requires DXF R2000, see also the :attr:`~ezdxf.entities.DXFGraphic.dxf.lineweight` reference for valid values.
 The :attr:`dimdle` is the extension of the dimension line beyond the extension lines, this dimension line extension is not supported for all arrows.